-• Instructional Materials (I-Mat): I-Mat has a long history of providing services statewide for school districts through Nebraska's network of ESUs.
-For approximately 40 years, the ESUs have worked together to purchase rights to media resources and made those available through local ESUs.
+- Instructional Materials (I-Mat): I-Mat has a long history of providing services statewide for school districts through Nebraska's network of ESUs.
+For approximately 40 years, the ESUs have worked together to purchase rights to media resources and make those available through local ESUs.
 Beginning in 2010-11, the fiscal management was moved under the ESUCC's central accounting system.
-ESUs contribute to the project for the "spring buy" and "special projects" each year as needed and defined by the affiliate(s).
+ESUs contribute to the project for the "spring buy" and "special projects" each year, as needed and defined by the affiliate(s).
 The purpose of the I-Mat project is designed for research and development of digital resources.
-The governance structure within the I-MAT project is recommended as part of the TLT Affiliate with full implementation beginning 2017-2018.
+The governance structure within the I-MAT project is recommended as part of the TLT Affiliate, with full implementation beginning 2017-2018. - BlendED: Beginning 2015-2016, a statewide committee comprised of NDE, ESUCC, and ESU staff recommended that three learning management systems (LMS) be included within the ESUCC market place.
+The recommended LMS included Schoology, Canvas, and BlackBoard.
+In addition to the LMS, the BlendED Advisory Committee was charged with providing a recommendation for a statewide Learning Object Repository (LOR).
+After a lengthy review, the recommendation included the integration of the current Learn360 project, Amazon Inspire, and the IlliniCloud ISLE program.